 Face2Face befrienders will help equip parents with the skills they need to improve their own mental and emotional health and help them to overcome adversity at a very vulnerable period in their lives.
 We will support parents to help them break down social isolation and increase their confidence.
-This confidence means that parents are able to accept the natural grief that they feel and learn that they can cope with their situation thus improving the wellbeing of the whole family.
+This confidence means that parents are able to accept how they are feeling and learn that they can cope with their situation, thus improving the wellbeing of the whole family.

 Contact new referrals within 48 hours